 The sections below provide detailed proofs for propositions in Chapter 3.
 We first show that diverse particle selection of Sec.
-3.2 corresponds to a monotonic submodular maximization subject to cardinality constraints.
+3.2 corresponds to a monotonic submodular maximization.
 We then shown that the sum of reweighted message differences provides an upper bound on pseudo-max-marginal distortion.